felixdagnon/Master-serverless-real-project/README.md

 ### APi Gateway query parameters

-Vhere we can send input parameter in the get methode for example region
+where we can send input parameter in the get methode for example region

 ![image](https://github.com/felixdagnon/Master-serverless-real-project/assets/91665833/7ba55def-dfde-46ec-9fa0-7d229261addf)